NServiceBusExtensions/NServiceBus.HandlerOrdering/README.md

 ## Alternative approach

-However I find this sometimes results in hard to read code, especially when the number of handlers increases.
-Also sometime I don't care about the actual order all the handler are run.
-I mostly care that a given handler is executed after some other handler(s).
+This sometimes results in hard to read code, especially when the number of handlers increases.
+Also sometimes the full expression of order is not important.
+Rather it is important that a given handler is executed after some other handler(s).

-So I came up with this a `IWantToRunAfter<THandler>` syntax.
-It allows me to express handler dependencies
+So this project supports an interface syntax that allows specifying order by adding an a `IWantToRunAfter<THandler>` to  handler(s).
+For example.

     public class HandlerA : IWantToRunAfter<HandlerC>
     {